What age does Macular Degeneration affect?

 Age-related macular degeneration happens when a small central portion of the retina, known as the macula, deteriorates.
-The retina is a layer at the back of the eyeball that contains cells which are sensitive to light and trigger the passage of nerve impulses from the optic nerve to the brain.
+The retina is a layer at the back of the eyeball that contains cells that are sensitive to light and trigger the passage of nerve impulses from the optic nerve to the brain.
 The visual image we see is formed in this area.
 Macular degeneration starts with a gradual loss of central vision and can eventually lead to complete vision loss.
 Over time, AMD lessens the ability to read, recognize faces, safely drive or walk and perform everyday tasks.
 Because this condition increases with age, and because the U.S. population is aging, it’s estimated that the number of people who have AMD will more than double from 2 million to over 5 million by 2050.

 Early Signs of AMD

 During the beginning stages of AMD, especially if one eye is affected, there may be no physical symptoms.
-Although, an eye doctor may be able to detect early signs before symptoms appear, so it is important to have regular eye examinations as a preventative measure.
+Although an eye doctor may be able to detect early signs before symptoms appear, it is important to have regular eye examinations as a preventative measure.
 Early signs of AMD may include slightly blurred central vision, blind spots, and difficulty seeing color and fine details.
-AMD is associated with several risk factors in addition to aging, including family history, high blood pressure, cardiovascular disease, obesity, smoking, low physical activity and poor diet.
+AMD is associated with several risk factors in addition to aging, including family history, high blood pressure, cardiovascular disease, obesity, smoking, low physical activity, and poor diet.

 Diet and Vitamins to help AMD

 Good nutrition and a healthy lifestyle is key to preventing the disease from progressing any further.
-A few important nutrients that have been discovered so far include vitamins C and E, copper and zinc.
+A few important nutrients that have been discovered so far include vitamins C and E, copper, and zinc.

 According to the National Eye Institute, In the Age-Related Eye Disease Study (AREDS1), high levels of vitamins C and E, beta-carotene, zinc, and copper from supplements reduced the risk of progression to advanced AMD by 25 percent after 5 years.
 The effect persisted for another 5 years of follow-up after the study.